Bhagavad Gita

 When was the Bhagavad Gita added to UNESCO's Memory of the World Register?

-The Bhagavad Gita was added to UNESCO's Memory of the World Register in April 2025.
-This recognition highlights the text's extraordinary prominence in modernity.
+In April 2025, the Bhagavad Gita manuscript was added to UNESCO's Memory of the World Register.
+This event marks an extraordinary recognition of the text's prominence increasingly acknowledged by scholars as a feature of modernity.